tacoss/logro/README.md

 > Handy logger impl.

-Built on-top of `bole` to provide ready to use logging:
+Built on-top of [bole](https://www.npmjs.com/package/bole) to provide ready to use logging:

 ```js
 const log = require('logro').createLogger(__filename);
 log.info('Just testing');
 ```

-It also provides a simple formatter for the CLI:
+It also comes with simple formatter for the CLI:

 ```bash
 $ echo '{"foo":"bar","time":1560577967962}' | logrof